MediaComem/comem-archidep/ex/docker-compose-todolist.md

 > this exercise.
 You will describe the configuration of the database service in
 > the Compose file, and Docker Compose will run the container for you.

-During step 3, you then executed the PHP todolist's `todolist.sql` script.
+During step 3 of the original deployment exercise, you then executed the PHP todolist's `todolist.sql` script.
 For the purposes of this exercise, this script can be divided into two sections:

 * The [database creation, user creation & privileges configuration](https://github.com/MediaComem/comem-archidep-php-todo-exercise/blob/83415041ddec4e61dffa5ccf7317d9d5ff1fc3aa/todolist.sql#L1-L8):